gilmoreorless/jquery-ie6hover/README.md

 This script will not work on stylesheets loaded from a domain different from the domain the page is on, due to cross-site security policies.

+Also, there's no way to detect `!important` in CSS via JavaScript (as far as I'm aware), so any CSS `:hover` rules that use `!important` will not be 100% replicated.

 The hover scripts use the `mouseenter` and `mouseleave` events, unless you're using a jQuery version less than 1.4 in combination with the `live()` version of this function, in which case `mouseover` and `mouseout` are used (jQuery < 1.4 doesn't handle mouseenter and mouseleave in live events).